ctoestreich/knockout-validation-rule-engine/README.md

 Provides an easy way to store and reuse rules and ensure that you can apply the same rules to the same model properties across your entire site.

+## Example Application

+This is the application that is built from the code in the app directory: [Example Application](http://ctoestreich.github.io/knockout-validation-rule-engine/)

 ## Getting Started

 Download the latest [knockout-rule-engine](https://github.com/ctoestreich/knockout-validation-rule-engine/tree/master/build) file.